neopkr/RealmEyeData/README.md

 # RealmEyeData
 This proyect was made for the people who wants to get information from RealmEye with code.
-The proyect was made in Python3 using Flask, beautifulsoup4, request.
+The main api made in Python3 using Flask, beautifulsoup4, request.

 ## Query Params
 ```sh